OWASP/DevGuide/03-Build/0x04-SessionManagement.md

 on a page is actually visible to anyone who looks.
 If this data is secret, you should either keep it store in the session or in a related database table.

 #### HTTP Only Cookies
 A session cookie in any good framework should default to setting an HTTPOnly flag.
-This tells the browser that the cookie cannot be accessed by Javascript to read the session of another user who has somehow got malware script running in a site they are visiting.
+This tells the browser that the cookie cannot be accessed by JavaScript to read the session of another user who has somehow got malware script running in a site they are visiting.

 #### SSL Only Flag
 It is also possible and recommended, wherever possible, to set the Secure flag on the cookie which enforces that the cookie is only allowed to be downloaded via HTTPS.
 This will only work if your site implements SSL/TLS but prevents a man-in-the-middle being able to read the contents of the cookie.